bregman-arie/devops-exercises/exercises/flask_container_ci2/README.md

 Great, now that we have a working app and also can run it in a container, let's set up a CI for it so it won't break again in the future
 In current directory you have a file called tests.py which includes the tests for the app.
 What is required from you, is:

-1. The CI should run the app tests.
+1. Write a CI pipeline that will run the app tests.
 You are free to choose whatever CI system or service you prefer.
 Use `python tests.py` for running the tests.
 2. There should be some kind of test for the Dockerfile you wrote
-3. Add additional unit test (or another level of tests) for testing the app
+3. Add additional unit test (or any other level of tests) for testing the app

 ### Guidelines

 * Except the app functionality, you can change whatever you want - structure, tooling, libraries, ...
-If possible add `notes.md` file which explains reasons, logic, thoughts and anything else you would like to share
+If possible, add `notes.md` file which explains reasons, logic, thoughts and anything else you would like to share
 * The CI part should include the source code for the pipeline definition